binerogroup/documentation/storage/snapshots/create-snapshot.rst

    a snapshot.

-   Incomplete writes might otherwise impact data integrity and in result in a inconsistent snapshot where your data is broken resulting in at worst data loss.
+   Incomplete writes might otherwise impact data integrity and in result in a inconsistent snapshot with corrupt data resulting in at worst data loss.

-We recommend only having snapshots for limited periods of time.
-The more writes that are added to a snapshot, the longer it will take to consolidate when deleting, we recommend that you regularly :doc:`delete snapshots <delete-snapshot>`.
+We recommend only having snapshots for limited periods of time and recommend that you regularly :doc:`delete snapshots <delete-snapshot>`.

 .. caution::